SnapXL/SnapX/README.md

 ## Building from Source

 Only do this if you're a developer; you should have a backup of all your ShareX/SnapX data.
-I do, in fact, mean it when I say the project isn't ready for use.
+I do mean it when I say the project isn't ready for use.

 Additionally, it seems SnapX [hasn't been able to create the configuration file(s) it expects](https://github.com/BrycensRanch/SnapX/issues/66).
 I've been testing with my ShareX configuration.
-You should place it in the configuration directory it expects.
+You should place it in the configuration directory that it expects.

 On Linux, its `~/.config/SnapX`